 An epidsode of urticaria often lasts 24-48 and rarely up to 6 weeks.

 Painful urticaria, lasting more than 24 hours is likely to urticarial vasculitis.
-The are palpable and purpuric may lead to residual hyperpigmentation.
+These are palpable and purpuric may lead to residual hyperpigmentation.

 The lesions in delayed pressure urticaria can last up to 48 hours.

 An assessment of recent exposure and effort to find the same should be done.
-Sometimes it is straightforward whereas other times, it becomes a work of detective, for both clinician and patient to find the trigger.
+Sometimes it is straightforward whereas other time it requires both clinician and patient to find the trigger.

-A thorough history, with detailed history of activities, food and travel is must to find the trigger.
+A thorough history, with detailed history of activities, food and travel is a must for finding the trigger.

 - Swelling in the eyes or mouth